Tapha/Java-Cohort/Exercise-The-Story-IO.md

 ## Questions

 1. Why is I/O about movement?

+I/O allows for flow between the application from outside to inside and vise versa.

 2. Why is memory not the same thing as input?

+Memory is stored data, something thats an input is data but at this point it isn't yet saved.

 3. Explain this sentence:

 ```text
 Input is the incoming flow.
 Memory is the working substance.
 ```

 ---